 Multiple cravings for sugar and highly processed foods

-It’s relatively normal for you to crave something sweet following an extensive day at work or school, especially if you missed a meal.
+It’s normal to crave something sweet following a long day at work or school, especially if you missed a meal.
 Our bodies are automatically programmed into craving sweets when blood sugar levels decline.
-Though, when you begin to desire ice-cream and doughnuts on a full stomach, taking precautions and keeping track of what you consume is advised.

-Recent studies have shown that the microbes found in your gut can exert a strong effect on our dietary preferences and modify our appetites.
-Let’s say you’re an individual with a sweet tooth and consume more than necessary sugary substances than needed.
+Recent studies have shown that the microbes found in your gut can impact our dietary preferences.
+Let’s say you have a sweet tooth and over consume sugary substances.
 This surplus intake of refined sugars leads to the development of pro-inflammatory microorganisms in your gastrointestinal tract.
-These microbes further produce compounds that create additional cravings due to the dependence of their survival on these food types.
+These microbes produce compounds that create additional cravings due to the dependence of their survival on these food types.

-With a well-developed and diversified Microbiome, you shouldn’t have a problem digesting any of the foods you consume.
+With a well-developed and diversified Microbiome, you shouldn’t have a problem digesting any of the food you consume.
 However, if your Microbiome is poorly matched to your dietary intake, food intolerance ensues.
-For instance, if you’re raised consuming a vegetarian or vegan diet and decide to switch to a more carnivorous diet into adulthood, your gut would have trouble processing the food due to the lack of microbes that assist in its digestion.
-Factors like food intolerance contribute to gastrointestinal distress as well as a leaky gut.
+For instance, if you’re raised consuming a vegetarian or vegan diet and decide to switch to a more carnivorous diet in adulthood, your gut would have trouble processing the food due to the lack of microbes that assist in its digestion.
+Factors like food intolerance contribute to gastrointestinal distress, as well as a leaky gut.

 Recent evidence has shown that chronic depression can, in some cases, be related to an inflammatory disorder.
 The microbes residing in our gut have a sizable effect on our brain function and mental health.
 For example, while healthy gut bacteria can promote anti-depressive effects, other more hazardous microbes assist in inducing anxiety or depression.

-Gastrointestinal issues are usually related to a poor diet, allergies, and stress, and despite that, don’t really offer a vast inventory of cures or remedies.
-That’s because the problem lies deeper than just the dietary lack of fiber or your irritating boss ─ and can be more accurately attributed to an imbalanced gut Microbiome that lacks diversity and resilience.
-Gastrointestinal issues present with;
+Gastrointestinal issues are usually attributed to a poor diet, allergies, and stress.However, these issues can be more accurately attributed to an imbalanced gut Microbiome that lacks diversity and resilience.
+Gastrointestinal issues present with: